tomasvarg/gallerymaker/README.md

     - ~~list the images (text based)~~
     - provide &lt;img/> tag literals for copy-pasting
 - create the gallery
-    - list the images (thumbnail based)
+    - ~~list the images (thumbnail based)~~
+    - generate actual thumbnails
+    - list non-image entries of a dir first so it's clear where they belong
     - use some lightbox on the prepared directory
 - further development
+    - ~~style the stuff a bit~~
     - integration with other projects (iframe? ajax? web component?
 Polymer?)
     - ~~config.json support (for specifying conversion settings)~~